cassianoperin/CHIP8_GO/README.md

 ## Emulator TODO LIST:

 1. When Fullscreen on and off, need to change resolution to stabilize
-2. Center Window
-3. Emulate CHIP-8X
+2. Emulate CHIP-8X
-4. Emulate MEGA-CHIP
+3. Emulate MEGA-CHIP
-5. Review and test new games
-6. Handle games in hex mode
+4. Handle games in hex mode
-7. Improve Fx0A (Keyboard)
+5. Test new CHIP-8 games

 ## GUI TODO LIST: